ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 Inspired by AlphaGo Zero, I decided to build a Noughts and Crosses (Tic Tac Toe) playground, to see where that takes me.
 Crucially, if I can build a Machine Intelligence robot to play the game, I can get it to play against myself (and itself...)

 **This tutorial will explain the project and lead you through generating data to train various Machine Learning models, allowing you to play against the Machine Intelligence you've built.
 It assumes you have already installed TensorFlow on your machine and followed some of the basic 'deep learning' examples.
 The journey presented is my own experience experimenting with TensorFlow to understand how to use it.
-Presumes Python knowledge and ability to install packages etc.**
+Presumes Python knowledge and ability to install packages etc. See [code in GitHub](https://github.com/danlester/TensorFlow-NoughtsAndCrosses).**

 The game Noughts and Crosses is not really very interesting mathematically.
 The player who starts has a significant advantage (and I believe can even always force a draw or a win).
 It also has a small 'universe'.
 Each square can have one of three values (blank, O or X), and there are only nine squares.
 So the total possible space is 3^9 = 19,683 possible combinations – and this is further reduced if you apply the constraint that there can be at most one more square owned by player one compared to player two.
 From a practical point of view, you could reduce this even further if you consider rotations and mirror images to represent the same basic game play.